Registration Manager Dushyan Ashton highlights what registrants need to do to in order to renew their registration for the next two-year cycle.

 Professions currently in Renewal

-- Make sure we hold the correct email address for you on our records
+- Make sure the email address on your account is one you personally control

 - Make sure your online account is activated before you log in